Subaddress is what you should be using by default to receive Monero.

 Prevent payer from linking your payouts together¶

-Note it won't help if you have an account with the service.
+Also, note it won't help if you have an account with the service.
 Then your payouts are already linked in the service database, regardless of Monero.

 Group funds into accounts¶